 Recent trends in contemporary spirituality have brought a renewed focus on the feminine dimensions of the sacred, with Mary Magdalene being a pivotal figure in this movement to call out the pervasive and often unbending masculine bias within the religious and cultural systems associated with Christianity.

 Just how much boys and men are favored within the monotheistic religions which constitute primary cornerstones of our patriarchal culture, is something that deserves far more attention than it has gotten in general.
 Of course, I am just scratching the surface here on this topic and there is a whole school of feminist theology that is addressing this issue much more thoroughly.

-However, in the same way that white culture has been forced to self evaluate the often unconscious favoritism given to whites over blacks, so to, men need to grapple with the unconscious favoritism of men over women within the often unconscious religious beliefs systems of the dominant culture.
+However, in the same way, that white culture has been forced to self-evaluate the often unconscious favoritism given to whites over blacks, so too, men need to grapple with the unconscious favoritism of men over women within the often unconscious religious beliefs systems of the dominant culture.